mariamsm1/Master_Thesis2020/Pipelines/Nuclei_Pipelines/README.md

-### This directory contains nuclei segmentation pipelines used in Results-table-Cellprofiler-Evaluation.
+### This directory contains nuclei segmentation pipelines used in Results-table-Cellprofiler-Evaluation
 - Numbers at the end of each project file correspond to the average F1 score obtained for each pipeline.